apache/incubator-kie-tools/docs/CONTRIBUTING.md

 A configmap called `sonataflow-operator-builder-config` will be created under the `sonataflow-operator-system` namespace when the Operator will be installed, and it contains:

-- DEFAULT_BUILDER_RESOURCE = Dockerfile
 - DEFAULT_WORKFLOW_EXTENSION = .sw.json
 - Dockerfile = `<dockerfile content>`

 ## Customize Builder Image

-At the startup a [Dockerfile](../config/manager/sonataflow_builder_dockerfile.yaml) is placed in a configmap.
+At the startup a [Dockerfile](../config/manager/SonataFlow-Builder.containerfile) is placed in a configmap.
 This Dockerfile uses a base image called [kogito-swf-builder](https://github.com/kiegroup/kogito-images/tree/master/modules/kogito-swf-builder) with: